Author: kenny

 Best Time of Day

-• Morning (dawn to 10 AM): Consistently productive year-round
+• Morning (dawn to 10 AM): Consistently productive year-round.
+If you can only fish a few hours a day, fish mornings.

-• Evening (3 PM to dark): Often the best dry fly fishing of the day
+• Evening (3 PM to dark): Often the best dry fly fishing of the day, especially in summer.
+Evening hatches draw big fish up to eat.

-• After dark: Large brown trout feed actively in summer — only for anglers who know the water
+• After dark: Large brown trout feed actively in summer.
+Night fishing is a specialized technique for anglers who know the water well; not for beginners.

 Frequently Asked Questions